mlte-team/a2it/framework/MODELING.md

 **Prediction Accuracy / Error Rate**
 - Objective: Assess the ability of the model to perform the task for which it is designed.
 - Rationale: Prediction accuracy is self-evident.
+- Implementation: See task-appropriate model quality module.

+**Fairness**
+- Objective: Ensure the model is free of bias.
+- Rationale: Biased models result in a degraded user experience for certain sub-populations.
-- Implementation: See task-appropriate model accuracy module.
+- Implementation: See task-appropriate model quality module.

 **Model Size (Static)**
 - Objective: Assess the static size of a trained model.